 How Can An Attorney Help Someone Who Is Denied A Permit?

 There are several different ways I can help people who have been denied a concealed carry license.
 I have successfully challenged denials based on law enforcement objections.
 This is generally a situation where the concealed carry board sends the applicant a letter saying that there’s been an objection produced by law enforcement based on particular offenses, certain arrests or incidents.
 Sometimes they include police reports with the objections, and sometimes they don’t.
 Once I have that information, I interview my client, get a full understanding of the situation and the circumstances that led to the objection.

 I would then draft a document or a letter explaining the applicant’s particular circumstances and also laying out arguments why the concealed carry board should not rely on those objections or why those objections shouldn’t preclude someone from being issued a concealed carry license.
 If that fails, then a lawsuit can be filed in circuit court, and that’s where we let the courts decide whether or not the applicant should have the permit.
 I’ve filed several of those types of lawsuits and achieved excellent results for my clients.

 For more information on Concealed Carry In Illinois, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (815) 290-9170 today.
+Get the information and legal answers you are seeking by calling our Criminal Defense attorney in Illinois at (815) 290-9170 today.

 Get your questions answered - Call now for FREE case evaluation (815) 290-9170.